ncsa/ameriflux-pipeline/docs/eddypro/eddyproformat.md

 ### 3
 - Certain variable names are renamed to match Eddypro conventions.
 These variables are matched using regex pattern matching.
-- o	In addition to more straightforward renamings such as RH_Avg' -> 'RH', variables with replicate measurements are given postscripts following [European Fluxes Database Cluster](http://www.europe-fluxdata.eu/home/guidelines/how-to-submit-data/general-information) conventions as per EddyPro conventions.
+- In addition to more straightforward renaming such as RH_Avg' -> 'RH', variables with replicate measurements are given postscripts following [European Fluxes Database Cluster](http://www.europe-fluxdata.eu/home/guidelines/how-to-submit-data/general-information) conventions as per EddyPro conventions.
 - Soil temperature and moisture variables are renamed as per the Soils key.
 - Rename AirTC_Avg, RTD_C_Avg to Ta_1_1_1 and Ta_1_1_2, where Ta_1_1_1 must be present.
 RTD being more accurate measurement, rename RTD_C_Avg to Ta_1_1_1 for eddypro.
 If not present, rename AirTC_Avg to Ta_1_1_1.
 - Soil heat flux measurements shf_Avg(1) and shf_Avg(2) to be renamed as SHF_1_1_1 and SHF_2_1_1.